slsinco/CiscoSecurity/README.md

 # CiscoSecurity
 SecureX Orchestration and Automation Workflows

-This workflow was created due to issues with multiple organizations withing the same enterprise account.
+These workflows were created due to issues with multiple organizations withing the same enterprise account.

-Workflow contains the following hardcoded variables:

-Destination List Name
-Umbrella Organization ID
-Target Type
-Target to Execute Workflow
+All workflows in this folder contain hardcoded variables.

-The only thing pending is to select the appropriate following credential fields:
+The only thing pending in all the workflows is to select the appropriate following credential fields:

 Account Key Type
 Account Key ID (Override account keys)